-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Yarmuth is shown as a purple triangle. (analysis methodology)
+Yarmuth is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Yarmuth sponsors bills primarily in these issue areas:

 Some of Yarmuth’s most recently sponsored bills include...

 - H.Res.
 1180 (116th): Expressing support for the designation of the week of September 21 through ...

 - H.Res.
 1124 (116th): Expressing support for designation of the week of September 21 through 26, ...

 - H.R.
 7950 (116th): Emergency Family Stabilization Act